EmptySpaceRun/milliways/README.md

 # milliways
-Milliways: the Restaurant at the End of the Universe
+Milliways: the Restaurant at the End of the Universe is a text-based game coded in Zork Implementation Language.